Factory Accident Claims in London

 The types of accident and injuries that commonly occur in factories and warehouses are wide-ranging and can be very serious due to the work involved.
 Even if you cannot see an example that relates to you, that doesn’t mean you cannot claim.
 Call us to tell us more with a free phone consultation.

-Factories and warehouses tend to have many different pieces of equipment and machines that can potentially injure workers.
+Factories and warehouses tend to have many pieces of equipment and machines that can potentially injure workers.
 You should always receive proper training from a qualified trainer before using any form of industrial machinery.

 All equipment should also be correctly maintained and not faulty or defective.
 Accidents can occur frequently and will include injuries such as burns, cuts, breaks to the bone, amputation, and eye injuries.